raphael-group/GASTON/README.md

 pip install -e .
 ```

 Installation should take <10 minutes.

-We will add GASTON to PyPI and Bioconda soon!
+We will add GASTON to bioconda soon!

 ## Getting started